-ENA Sur and ENA Este are 100% beneficially owned by ENA and ENA is owned by Panama.
+ENA Sur and ENA Este are 100% beneficially owned by ENA and ENA is owned by the Panamanian government.
 This has been the case since, in case of ENA Sur, the purchase of all of its capital stock by ENA in 2011, and, in case of ENA Este, its incorporation in 2012.
-Historically, ENA Sur and ENA Este boards of directors have been presided by the Minister of Public Works.
-The Panamanian government considers the Correior Sur Concession and the Corridor Este Concession strategic assets to continue Panama's development, such as the Panama Canal, the Tocumen International Airport, and the Colon Free Zone.
+Historically, the ENA Sur and ENA Este boards have been presided by the Minister of Public Works.
+The Panamanian government considers the Corridor Sur and the Corridor Este concessions strategic assets for Panama's development, similar to the Panama Canal, the Tocumen International Airport, and the Colon Free Zone.
 ENA Sur and ENA Este have never distributed dividends.
-They have instead invested most of their annual profits in developing their expansions, increased the quality of toll roads and services provided and improvements in their toll collection systems.
+They have instead invested most of their annual profit in expansions, improving the quality of toll roads and services provided, and improving their toll collection systems.

 Our analysis considers ENA Sur and ENA Este as government-related issuers (GRIs), given ENA's status as a wholly owned entity of the Republic of Panama.
 The GRI analysis begins with a Baseline Credit Assessment (BCA), which is then adjusted for the expected levels of dependence on and support expected from the federal government.
-The BCA for this entity was determined to be baa1.
+The BCA for this entity was determined to be baa2.

-The level of dependence was designated as very high because of the strong correlation between the financial and operational ties between the road and the Government of the Republic of Panama.
-The two are closely linked, and revenue for both is derived from the same population base and face very similar credit risks.
-The level of expected support was designated as moderate because of the close links between the government and ENA Sur and ENA Este, the importance of the roads to the national transport system and the implicit government support demonstrated for the roads through this transaction.
+The level of dependence was designated as very high because of the strong correlation between the financial and operational ties between the road and the Panamanian government.
+The two are closely linked, and revenue for both is derived from the same population base and both face similar credit risks.
+We expect a moderate level of support from the government because of the close links between the government and ENA Sur and ENA Este, the importance of the roads to the national transport system, and the implicit government support demonstrated for the roads through this transaction.